Council of Europe: Others

 On 30 May 2018, the Council of Europe signed a memorandum of understanding with the European football confederation UEFA.

 The Council of Europe also signed an agreement with FIFA in which the two agreed to strengthen future cooperation in areas of common interests.
-The deal which included cooperation between member states in the sport of football and safety and security at football matches was finalized in October 2018.
+The deal which included cooperation between member states in the sport of football and safety and security at football matches was finalised in October 2018.